 Lastly, the Service Delivery Strategy, Pre-Disaster Mitigation Plan and Comprehensive Plan should be updated regularly.
-The SDS update will be completed in conjunction with this update of the Comprehensive Plan.
-The current Pre-Disaster Mitigation Plan was adopted by the Lumpkin City Council in August, 2014.
+The SDS update will be completed in 2027.
+The Stewart, Richland and Lumpkin Comprehensive Plan in 2022, and the Stewart County Pre-Disaster Mitigation Plan in 2027